Environmental Center Links

 CU Student Environmental Groups

-- Environmental Studies Club - Students' voices are needed to plan the future of the Environmental Studies Program and help ensure that one of the largest and fastest growing majors receives its share of funding and faculty.
-Contact the Environmental Studies (ENVS) Department at 303.492.8308, or email@example.com.
+- Environmental Studies Club - Students' voices help with the visioning of the Environmental Studies Program evolution and help ensure that one of the largest and fastest growing majors receives its share of funding, faculty, and leadership.

-- Biology Club- Biology Club is an organization that brings together students and faculty members who share a passion for the study of biology.
-Through many activities, lectures, social events, presentations, and outings students and professors have an amazing opportunity to interact much more intimately than in a classroom setting.
-If you are newly interested in biology or a long-term focused expert, please come check us out!
-There are always things to learn in the study of biology.
-Contact: Dr. Alex Cruz - firstname.lastname@example.org
+- Biology Club- Through many activities, lectures, social events, presentations, and outings students and professors have an amazing opportunity to interact much more intimately than in a classroom setting.
+If you are newly interested in biology or a long-term focused expert, you are welcomed.

 - Environmental Law Society - ELS organizes service outreach activities, fundraising events, and outdoor adventures each semester, giving law students opportunities to immerse themselves in the larger natural resources law community that Colorado has to offer.
 Contact: 303.492.8073